 On December 11, the International Monetary Fund's Board of Directors approved a second review of Ukraine's Extended Credit Program, paving the way for a third tranche of approximately $900 million.

-This was announced by the deputy of one of the executive directors of the IMF, Vladislav Rashkovan.
+This was announced by Deputy Executive Director of the IMF Vladislav Rashkovan.
 According to him, “we will now work on preparing for the third revision in the spring.”

 In addition, Rashkovan said that the IMF headquarters, located in Washington, was visited on Monday by Ukrainian President Vladimir Zelensky, who is visiting the United States.